psarakish/Galaxy-Clustering/README.md

 Assuming that the minimun number of galaxies for a cluster/group to be identified is ``4``, there are ``190 different clusters/groups`` on the labeled subset.
 The clustering algorithms were assessed on how well they predicted the number of ground truth clusters while also achieving a good performance (`Evaluation.py`).

 The labeled dataset was split into ``train`` and ``test`` samples, ``80%-20%`` respectively.
-The same galaxies belonging to train set for one clustering algorithm, was the same for the other.
+The same galaxies belonging to train set for ``DBSCAN`` , was the same for ``AgglomerativeClustering``.
 In that way a fair and accurate comparison is ensured among the algorithms evaluation performance and clustering results.
-When DBSCAN and Agglomerative clustering were combined on a sequential approach, they had to be trained on different training sets in a way to avoid ``overfitting``.
+When DBSCAN and Agglomerative clustering were combined on a ``stacking approach``, they had to be trained on different training sets in a way to avoid ``overfitting``.
 So the dataset was first divided into ``80%-20%`` train and test samples, and then the train set was further split into ``40%-40%``.
 Each half was used to train each clustering algorithm.
 On all cases the best models were evaluated on the 20% test sample.

 >[!IMPORTANT]